 - Methylphenidates

 The key difference between these two classifications is amphetamines are stronger than methylphenidates.
-Therefore, if a child is experiencing mild symptoms, methylphenidate will be recommended.
-Whereas if a child is experiencing severe symptoms, amphetamines are the go-to.
+Therefore, methylphenidate will be recommended if a child experiences mild symptoms.
+Whereas if a child experiences severe symptoms, amphetamines are the go-to.

-In order to find the best medication for ADHD in children, you must consider your child and their needs.
+To find the best medication for ADHD in children, you must consider your child and their needs.
 Admittedly, this process is usually determined by a medical professional.
-However, the more insight you have into your child’s mental health, the more you can help to determine the best treatment path for them.
+However, the more insight you have into your child’s mental health, the more you can do to find the best treatment path for them.

-When initially given medication, your child will likely need to undergo a few rounds of varying types.
-This is for medical professionals to get a better idea of your child’s situation as well as determine which is the best medication for their situation.
+When initially given medication, your child will likely need to undergo a few rounds of different types.
+This is for medical professionals to get an idea of your child’s situation and determine the best medication for their needs.

 While you go about these rounds, it’s important to keep the following in mind:

-- Dosage – How much medication is your child receiving?
+- Dosage – How much medication does your child receive?
 Is this amount based on weight or symptom severity?
-Do you believe the medication would be more effective if provided in larger or smaller doses?
+Would the medication be more effective in larger or smaller doses?

 - Schedule – When does your child receive medication?
-Do you think they’d perform better if they received it at an earlier or later time?
+Would they perform better if they received it earlier or later?

 - Effectiveness – Is the medication effective in diminishing symptoms?
 Have you seen improvement since your child began taking medication?

-By answering these questions, it’s much easier to determine whether or not one type of medication is working for your child.
+It’s much easier to determine whether or not one type of medication works for your child by answering these questions.

 Stimulant Side Effects